Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity II: Krylov and spread complexities

 where $\nu$ is implicitly defined via the relation $\beta \mathcal{J} = 2\nu/\cos(\nu)$.

-In this limit, the leading large $q$ contribution to the Krylov exponent is exactly equal to the Lyapunov exponent \cite{Parker:2018yvk}:\footnote{A particularly interesting case is the limit of low temperatures (large $\beta$).
-In this case both exponents approach the chaos bound $2\pi/\beta$.}
+In this limit, the leading large $q$ contribution to the Krylov exponent is exactly equal to the Lyapunov exponent for the OTOC correlators \cite{Parker:2018yvk}:

-This surprising equality suggested that the Krylov exponent, which is simpler to compute that the OTOC, would provide a shortcut for computing the Lyapunov exponent of the latter.
+A particularly interesting case is the limit of low temperatures (large $\beta$).
+In this case both exponents approach the chaos bound $2\pi/\beta$.
+The surprising equality between the Krylov and Lyaponov exponent for the OTOC suggested that the Krylov exponent, which is simpler to compute than the OTOC, would provide a shortcut for computing the Lyapunov exponent of the latter.
 However, at large but finite $q$, the equality fails at order $1/q$, that is \cite{Chapman:2024pdw}

 Larger deviations can also occur.
 For example, consider deforming the SYK Hamiltonian by another SYK Hamiltonian with $\tilde q<q$